Robots in school: trust, interactions and institutions

 Dropdown Icon

-2. it will implement new pedagogical experiments in schools using various educational robots;
+2. to implement new pedagogical experiments in schools using various educational robots;

-3. it will analyse the institutional framework and the political discourse regarding educational robotics;
+3. to analyse the institutional framework and the political discourse regarding educational robotics;

-4. it will look into the notion of artificial intelligence from a novel, interdisciplinary perspective.
+4. to revisit the notion of artificial intelligence from a novel, interdisciplinary perspective.

 • Relevance